nexuslarptools/nexuslarpsite/README.md

 - Utilities like `getUserData` now accept `options.enabled` and image hooks (`useImgQuery`, `useImgBucketQuery`, `usePresignedImgQuery`) also accept `options.enabled` to avoid pre-auth network calls.

 How is `isAuthenticated` derived?
-- The SPA does not try to read cookies.
-It calls `/api/v1/Users/Permission` with `credentials: 'include'`:
+- The SPA does not read cookies or request headers.
+It calls `/api/v1/auth/claims` with `credentials: 'include'` and maps roles/groups in the claims to a numeric auth level:
+  - Groups/Roles are the same as the auth levels (case-insensitive).
+Mapping: wizard → Wizard (6), headgm → HeadGM (5), secondgm → SecondGM (4), approver → Approver (3), writer → Writer (2), reader → Reader (1).
+  - Optionally, a direct numeric `authLevel` claim (or `x-auth-level`) may be used if present (> 0).
+- If claims are missing or the endpoint is not available yet, the SPA falls back to `/api/v1/Users/Permission`:
-  - 200 OK with an AuthLevel -> authenticated
+  - 200 OK with an `AuthLevel` → authenticated
-  - 401/403 or network error -> treated as unauthenticated
+  - 401/403 or network error → treated as unauthenticated
 - There is no OAuth callback page in BFF mode.
-The frontend does not process tokens or redirects; the backend handles the full flow and sets cookies.
+The frontend does not process tokens; the backend handles the full flow and sets cookies.

+### Redirect behavior and `/login`

+- All routes except `/login` are protected by `AuthenticationGuard`.
+- While the app is determining auth state (`authLevel === 0`), guarded routes render a spinner and do not navigate.
+- Once loading completes, unauthenticated users are redirected to `/login`.
+The guard preserves the original destination in `location.state.from` so the app can return there after login.
+- The `/login` route stores the intended destination in `sessionStorage` (`returnTo`).
+If the user is already authenticated and lands on `/login`, they are immediately returned to that stored destination (or `/`).
+- After a successful backend login, the first guarded render will consume `sessionStorage.returnTo` and navigate once to the intended path, then clear it.

 ## Environment Configuration